Abyssinian ground thrush

 The Abyssinian ground thrush (Geokichla piaggiae) is a thrush from the family Turdidae which is native to north-east Africa where it lives at high altitude in montane forests.
+Its binomial nomenclature honors the 19th century Italian explorer of East Africa Carlo Piaggia.

 Description

 The Abyssinian ground thrush is an attractive but rather secretive species.
 The adults are a deep rufous orange on the head and face with a distinct white eye ring, the orange colour becomes les rufous on the breast and flanks and the upperparts are olive brown except for the orange-brown rump and tail.
 On the folded wing it shows two prominent white wingbars from the tips to the coverts.
 Immature birds tend to be paler and duller than the adults.
 They measure 19–20 cm in length and weigh 43–65 g.

 Voice

 The contact call of the Abyssinian ground thrush is a high pitched "tseep", the song is a typical thrush like melodious series of whistled phrases rendered in Sinclair & Ryan as "chee-cheeleeroo-chruup".